NC’s Special Competition was a novelty-Dr. Amoah

 Meanwhile, Congress of GFA has voted unanimously to adopt the proposed new statutes presented before it by the Normalisation Committee of the Ghana Football Association.

-members voted massively to adopt the statutes, which have now become binding on
+The Congress members voted massively to adopt the statutes, which have now become binding on the GFA.

 The adoption of the revised statutes paves the way for elections to be conducted to elect a new president for the Association, as well as a new board.